netzo/fresh-netzo/templates/starter-nanossr/src/readme.md

 # starter-nanossr

-An open-source source template for 'NanoSSR'.
+An open-source source template for Netzo.

 ## Configuration